 What we don’t: Some won’t love the non-adjustable build.

 The Dynafit Tour offers an undeniably great value, but the lack of adjustability will be a dealbreaker for some riders.
 We personally like being able to shorten our poles on the uphill and extend them for flat sections and when descending.
-It’s also helpful being able to compress your poles if you need to go hands-free when navigating sketchy or scrambly terrain.
+It’s also helpful to be able to compress your poles if you need to go hands-free when navigating sketchy or scrambly terrain.
 On the flip side, the Tour won’t unexpectedly collapse when you plant, and the lack of moving parts is an obvious bonus when it comes to long-term durability.
 In the end, the Tour won’t be for everyone, but it’s a hardwearing option for aggressive riders who seek out big lines or are prone to bending their adjustable poles.
-Another quality fixed-length design that we like is Black Crows’ Oxus, although it’s a considerable $50 pricier than the Dynafit, checks in 2.6 ounces heavier, and has a more streamlined feature set (no generous grip extensions or hooked tip).
+Another quality fixed-length design that we like is Black Crows’ Oxus, although it’s a considerable $55 pricier than the Dynafit, checks in 2.6 ounces heavier, and has a more streamlined feature set (no generous grip extensions or hooked tip).

 See the Dynafit Tour